 In a normal healthy state the fascial system maintains the body in equilibrium through a delicate balance of tension and elasticity.
 The fascia is relaxed and wavy in configuration and has the ability to stretch and move without restriction, while still supporting the alignment of bones.

 When one experiences physical trauma, emotional trauma, scarring, surgery or inflammation the fascia looses its pliability and restrictions begin to accumulate over time.
 These myofascial restrictions start to exert abnormal pressure on the bones, joints, nerves, blood vessels and organs which unbalance the system and create pain both locally and in seemingly unrelated areas of the body.
 Restrictive tissue has the ability to create up to 2,000 pounds of pressure on a single nerve.
 Often, the true cause of pain is overlooked by conventional medical practitioners because fascia does not show up on ordinary diagnostic tests.

-The following is a short list of some common conditions which have been shown to sustain vast improvements with Myofascial Release Therapy (MFR).
+Below is a short list of some common conditions which have been shown to sustain vast improvements with Myofascial-Release Therapy (MFR).
 If your problem is not on the list, please call or email and ask; if MFR is not appropriate for you, I can often refer you to another professional that can help.